rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 mangling your playlists?
 Write some code that creates playlists the way you want them.
 It's time to change passwords for the hundreds of web sites that you use?
-Write a little program to generate strong memorable passwords with configurable password lengths and character sets used.
+Write a little program to generate strong memorable and *pronouncable* passwords with configurable password lengths and character sets used.

 Solving your own personal problems makes your learning more interesting, you get closer to real-world programming and you get pushed into areas you might